10 Best Air-Purifying Indoor Plants That Thrive with Low Maintenance

 Indoor plants do more than just brighten up your living space—they can improve air quality, reduce stress, and bring a touch of nature into your home.
 For those of us who aren’t blessed with a green thumb or simply don’t have the time for high-maintenance greenery, low-maintenance air-purifying plants are the perfect solution.
-Here’s a list of 10 Best Air-Purifying Indoor Plants That Thrive with Low Maintenance.
+Here’s a list of the 10 Best Air-Purifying Indoor Plants That Thrive with Low Maintenance.
 Let’s dive in!

 1. Snake Plant (Sansevieria)